GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_consent.md

 The Authorization-Endpoint shows an page to the User with the requested scopes.
 The user must authorize the application before the user is returned to the Client application.

+## URL
+You can get the URL for the Authorization-Endpoint when editing the OAuth-Client.

 ## Scopes

 The following scopes can be requested.